nankeen/MyPopcornPy/README.md

 1. Clone this repo
 2. Install the dependencies in requirements.txt
-3. In the root folder run `python ./MyPopcornPy`
+3. In the root folder run `python -m mypopcorn`

 ##Features and future developments
 * Shows movie information from the omdb API, title, ratings, plot